 When in doubt, Red Lion Tavern is always the move.
 The German beer garden has been one of our Eastside go-to drink spots for a while now, but when you’ve got a big group in tow, it’s pretty much a no-brainer.
 Its Bavarian theme leans toward overkill, but when you’re sitting in that massive back patio with a boot of beer next to you, you want all of it.
 And also another boot of beer.

-Ok, so Button Mash technically isn’t a bar, but you can definitely drink there and we love it and so will your friends so we don’t care.
+Button Mash technically isn’t a bar, but you can definitely drink there and we love it and so will your friends so we don’t care.
 The Echo Park arcade bar/restaurant has lines out the door on the weekends, but when a place gets this many things right, it’s to be expected.
 So what’s the hype all about?
 A fantastic, modern space that never feels crowded, excellent arcade games, and the best Chinese drunk food in the city.

 Omg, you want the best birthday ever but everyone’s being so completely lame, but it’s also your birthday, and like, you need this.
 THANK GOD FOR THE BUNGALOW.
-The reconverted craftsman is a bonafide postgrad female apocalypse, but we’d be lying to ourselves if we said the space wasn’t amazing.
+The reconverted craftsman is a bonafide postgrad female apocalypse, but we’d be lying if we said the space wasn’t amazing.
 Ocean views, multiple indoor and outdoor spaces, and a ridiculously attractive clientele.
 Go live your best life, girl.

-For as fantastic as the nightlife is in Ktown, it can be a little troublesome for large groups.
+As fantastic as the nightlife is in Ktown, it can be a little troublesome for large groups.
 Most of the best spots are small, hard to find, and fairly crowded.
 Enter Lock & Key.
-It advertises itself as a speakeasy, but don't let that get in your way - the place is actually huge and steers clear from the 19th century who-gives-a-sh*t aesthetic you’re probably envisioning.
+It advertises itself as a speakeasy, but don’t let that get in your way - the place is actually huge and steers clear from the 19th century who-gives-a-sh*t aesthetic you’re probably envisioning.
 The drinks are good, the patio is great, and they even have a food menu that’s better than it needs to be.
 Warning: weekend lines get long.

-Highland Park might not be the most conveniently located area of town to get your friends to on a Saturday night, but once they see what’s happening at Block Party (and the rest of York Blvd. for that matter), their bitching will cease.
+Highland Park might not be the most conveniently-located area of town to get your friends to on a Saturday night, but once they see what’s happening at Block Party (and the rest of York Blvd. for that matter), their bitching will cease.
 The colorful beer bar might not look like much from the sidewalk, but that back patio is as good as it gets.
 Great beer, good atmosphere, and a retro hot dog cart on the premises - no further convincing needed.

 Angel City might not have the best beer downtown, but if you can’t find a reason to take advantage of that truly gigantic tap room of theirs, it’s your own fault.
 Located in the heart of the Arts District, lines at Angel City can definitely get long on the weekend, but once you’re inside you basically have enough room for you and the group to do whatever you want.
 Cornhole, food trucks, live music, and lots and lots of day drinking.